 Throughout their time at Lyme Community Primary School, children are provided with a high-quality music education that engages and inspires pupils to develop a love of music and their talent as musicians, and so increases their self-confidence, creativity and sense of achievement.
 Music is a universal language that embodies one of the highest forms of creativity.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.

-Our Music curriculum, using the Charanga scheme, Mr Chadwick the Director of Valley Brass Band and St Helens Music Service, is designed to progressively develop children’s skills in the areas of musical appreciation (listening and discussing), performance on instruments, reading music and with voice, composition and recording and evaluating musical performances.
+Our Model Music Curriculum, using the Charanga scheme, Mr Chadwick the Director of Valley Brass Band and St Helens Music Service, is designed to progressively develop children’s skills in the areas of musical appreciation (listening and discussing), performance on instruments, reading music and with voice, composition and recording and evaluating musical performances.
 We encourage children to focus on the work of great musicians for inspiration and exploration, and to build up a repertoire of techniques and approaches that they can apply in their own compositions.

 Pupils in Early Years are given opportunities to be imaginative and investigate and experience things, and have a go.
 They are given the freedom to freely explore resources, sing songs, make music and dance and experiment with ways of changing them.
 There is an emphasis on independence and self-initiated learning.

 In KS1 children are taught to use their voices expressively and creatively by singing songs and speaking chants and rhymes.
 They will play tuned and untuned instruments musically (recorders in Y2) and listen with concentration and understanding to a range of high-quality live and recorded music.
 Children will experiment with, create, select and combine sounds using the inter-related dimensions of music.